StarLeafRob/StubblePartialBugExample/README.md

 Program demonstrating a bug when rendering partial templates.
-When rendering an indented partial template, additional whitespace gets appended to the end of {{tokens}}
-that appear in the partial template
+When rendering an indented partial template, additional whitespace gets appended to the end of {{variable}} tags that appear in the partial template

 Base template: